View full title

 What This Means

-New York's proposed bill A06758 aims to enhance transparency in advertising by requiring disclosures about synthetic media usage.
-Businesses will need to comply with these new requirements to avoid significant penalties.
-This legislation reflects growing concerns about the implications of synthetic media in consumer trust and advertising ethics.
+The proposed legislation in New York aims to enhance transparency in advertising by requiring disclosures related to synthetic media.
+Businesses that utilize AI-generated content must comply with these new requirements to avoid significant penalties.
+This bill reflects growing concerns about the ethical use of AI in marketing and consumer protection.

 Key Provisions